Military

 In the early 1970s, A. Lyulka turned to implementation of his invention – the bypass mixed-flow turbojet engine design, the certificate of authorship for which he received in 1941.
 Nowadays, the absolute majority of gas-turbine engines in the world are built based on this design.

 In 1976, the A. Lyulka design bureau took up to creating the AL-31F 4th generation engine to power the Su-27 front-line fighter developed by the Sukhoi design bureau.
-This engine has become the peak of A. Lyulka’s creative work.
+This engine has become the peak of A. Lyulka's creative work.
 By estimates, the best domestic engine was installed on the best aircraft, on which from 1986 to 1988 more than 30 world records were established.
 The AL-31F engine, developed by NPO Saturn in 1976-1985 under General Designer academician A.M.
 Lyulka, and at the official test stage under General Designer V.M.
-Chepkin (who headed the design bureau from 1984 to 2000), and up to now is considered one of the best engines in the world for the front-line aviation.
-The AL-31F is fitted to the Su-27 fighter and its modifications, the Su-33 carrier-borne fighters, the Su-35 multi-purpose fighters, the Su-30MK, and the Su-34 front-line bombers.
+Chepkin (who headed the design bureau from 1984 to 2000), and up to now was considered one of the best engines in the world for the front-line aviation.
+The AL-31F was fitted to the Su-27 fighter and its modifications, the Su-33 carrier-borne fighters, the Su-35 multi-purpose fighters, the Su-30MK, and the Su-34 front-line bombers.

 There is such a notion as a school of design.
 Arkhip Lyulka created his own school of design – the school of creating super-modern turbojet engines for combat aircraft.
 Heritage means knowledge, both theoretical and practical, which has been accumulated for dozens of years, and which relates to starting the engine design, the engine layout, development, powerplant integration into the aircraft.